 Students who do not have a computer can install an app on any Android or iPhone and use the classroom fully, both on Class Dojo and Edmodo.

 Create video tutorials so that you do not have to repeat how to use the platform constantly

-To help yourself (not just your students), you have to set boundaries when it comes to communication.
+To help yourself (not just your students), you have to set boundaries for communication.
 Teaching online gives the illusion of you being available 24/7, and everyone can write at any time, but you should be available only one hour per day to check the messages.
 Also, creating tutorials on how to use the platform can save you a lot of time.
 When students or parents ask you how something works, you can send them a video.

 To conclude, I want to share a relatable quote: One platform to rule them all!
-By simplifying, you can achieve much more than by using a lot of digital tools because digital tools do not guarantee quality instruction.
+However, by simplifying, you can achieve much more than by using many digital tools because digital tools do not guarantee quality instruction.

 - What are the features of the Edmodo app? + creating assignments & posts – short video tutorial

 - How to use Edmodo to organize professional development? – short video tutorial

 - Follow the reflection about teacher training on Edmodo to organize your own teacher training on any topic – Edmodo & Formative Assessment